charlescallen-blip/A2/README.md

 3. See above (or the title screen text) for keyboard controls.

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+- This project was inspired primarily by community creations shared by individuals through [openprocessing.org](https://openprocessing.org).
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Additionally, I supplemented my coding with close study of Derek Runberg's 2015 _The SparkFun guide to Processing : create interactive art with code_, as accessible through UTS Library.
+- Further inspiration and technical guidance taken from David Mrugala's work on [thedotisblack.com](https://thedotisblack.com).

 ## Contact